getsentry/sentry-docs/src/wizard/unity/index.md

 type: framework
 ---

-> The Unity SDK now support line numbers for IL2CPP.
-The feature is currently in beta but you can enable it at `Tools -> Sentry -> Advanced -> IL2CPP line numbers`.
+> The Unity SDK now supports line numbers for IL2CPP.
+The feature is currently in beta, but you can enable it at `Tools -> Sentry -> Advanced -> IL2CPP line numbers`.
 To learn more check out our [docs](/platforms/unity/configuration/il2cpp/).

 ## Installation